santoshdevjadhav/total_user_detail/README.md

 	},
 ];
 ```
-Similarly we can get output for monthly, daily, custom and total with below input
+Similarly we can get output for monthly, daily, custom and total with below input.

 __Body for monthly deails__
 ```
 {